quartictech/website/README.md

 Site will be available at http://localhost:8000.

-## Submitting changes

-Changes should be submitted as PRs via the normal process.
-When merged to `develop` branch, the CircleCI build will automatically deploy to http://www-test.quartic.io (behind basic auth, creds can be found in the normal place).
-When merged to `master`, CircleCI will automatically deploy to https://www.quartic.io.

 ## Spellchecking

 The CircleCI build runs `hunspell` on the generated HTML using a GB English dictionary.
 Custom words can be added to